http2jp/http2-frame-test-case/README.md

 ## Directory

-Each directory has testcase of its names frame.
+Each directory has test cases of its corresponding frame.
-For example, data directory has a test cases of DATA frame.
+For example, "data" directory has test cases of DATA frame.

 ## File Name

-Each json named #{n}.json. n is 0 origin.
+Each json is named #{n}.json. n is 0 origin.
-If you add new testcase, increment number of file.
+If you add a new test case, increment the number of the file.

 ## JSON Format